What is a Spotter?

 Posted by: admin on May 16, 2019

 As a result of these and other operator mistakes, forklifts can cause serious damage to people and products.
 That’s why OSHA recommends having a spotter work in concert with the truck operator.
-A forklift spotter is someone who acts as a second pair of eyes and ears for the driver.
+What is a spotter?
+Simply put, a forklift spotter is someone who acts as a second pair of eyes and ears for the driver.
 The spotter stands near the forklift and feeds information to the driver about what he or she can’t see or hear.

 Spotters are sometimes referred to by other names.
 These can include observer, signaler, flag person, guide, and more.
+Spotter requirements vary from job to job.
 No matter what they’re called, their role is vital to preventing forklift accidents and improving safety.

 Acting as a forklift spotter may seem like a simple task.
 In reality, it’s a complex job that requires highly trained people to do it right.
 In fact, anyone acting as a spotter should complete OSHA spotter training before attempting the job.
 Here’s why.